Limehouse Basin: Linking Port to English canal system

 Some inland towns depended on the English canal system for their coals, yet access from the Pool of London was difficult, the nearest Thames link being at Brentford.
 The Regent's Canal Company proposed to tackle this problem by digging their canal to skirt round existing London to the north.
-Horse-towed barges would convey goods from Limehouse to the Paddington Branch of the Grand Union Canal (opened 1801), and onwards.
+Horse-towed barges would deliver goods along the route from Limehouse to the Paddington Branch of the Grand Union Canal (opened 1801), and onwards.
 "The Regent's Canal was intended to and still does bring the Thames into watery contact with, say, Birmingham".
 Later, it was sometimes found cheaper to import coal in the opposite direction.
 The Newcastle mine owners were in a cartel to keep up prices and, when they went too far, midland coalfields sent their produce to London down the Regent's Canal.

 Where a canal joined a tidal river there was usually a small basin where barges could wait for the right state of the tide to go over.
 The Regent's Canal Company, short of capital, thought it would be enough to provide a small 1 1/2 acre basin of that sort at Limehouse.
 However, they were converted to a bolder idea: making it big enough to receive the Newcastle sailing colliers themselves, which could then unload at their convenience.